jooray/bitcoin-splitter/README.md

 bitcoin-splitter
 ================

-A simple ruby script that uses electrum to split funds coming to one address to two different addresses.
+A simple ruby script that uses electrum to split funds from wallet to two different addresses.

 We bought a miner with a friend and we want to split the rewards in half, preferably automatically.